|

 This coupled with the global downturn would inevitably

-flow into lower PPC prices," Gilmour noted. |
+flow into lower PPC prices," Gilmour noted. | "Even though globally it is predicted that

 online advertising will continue to increase I don’t